Policy of the National Farmers Union

 • Reforming checkoff programs to be producer controlled and regularly reviewed; and

-• Spurring the development and expansion of diverse, local, and/or regional market opportunities through farm and food supply chains, including production, processing, distribution, retail, and storage.
+• Spurring the development and expansion of diverse, local, and/or regional markets throughout all aspects of farm and food supply chains.

-• Maintain and improve the farm safety net through the commodity and crop insurance titles by:
+• Maintain and improve the farm safety net by:

 • Increasing loan rates and other price-based triggers to reflect higher commodity prices and input costs;